Field Deployment Best Practices

 1. Use the RFCx Companion app to deploy the AudioMoth.
 A complete tutorial on using the Companion app can be found here.

 2. Up to 5 photos can be added to each site to help you find your device later.

-5. Select a tree branch that's about a meter and a half off the ground.
+4. Select a tree branch that's about a meter and a half off the ground.
 Make sure that no leaves are touching the recorder.
-Fasten the recorder to the branch using clothes pins, with the plastic bag opening facing down.
-Deploy recorders 50-100 away from roads or any other source of noise unless you have a specific question/goal associated with the impact of noise on biodiversity.
+Fasten the recorder to the branch using clothes pins or another fastener.
+If possible, deploy recorders 50-100 away from roads or any other source of noise unless you have a specific question/goal associated with the impact of noise on biodiversity

-⚠ Lights: if red and green light up simultaneously, the recorder will need another sync.
+⚠ Lights: if red and green light up simultaneously, the device will need another sync with the Companion App.

 1.Turn the recorder off, place it back in the plastic case, and store it securely.

-2. On a computer, create a folder for each AudioMoth recorder.
+2. On your computer, create a folder for each AudioMoth recorder.

 3. Transfer the recordings from each recorder to their corresponding folder.

 4. Upload the recordings using the RFCx Uploader.